 - Former Filipino citizens and immediate family that had been naturalised.

-Immediate family members (spouse and children) of the Balikbayan, who are nationals of countries falling under EO 408, travelling together with the Balikbayan.
+Immediate family members (spouse and children) of the Balikbayan, who are nationals of countries falling under EO 408, that are travelling together with the Balikbayan.

 What is Executive Order 408?